-Conditions for acquiring citizenship of India by descent
+Conditions for acquiring citizenship by descent in India

 There are three distinct cases in which a foreign national can acquire citizenship by descent, depending on his or her birthdate.
-Our team list these below:
+Our team lists these below:

 - Born outside of India between January 26th 1950 and December 9th 1992: if his father was an Indian citizen by birth at the time the applicant was born; if the father was not a citizen of India by birth but by descent, then the applicant can apply for citizenship of India by descent only if his or her birth was registered with an Indian mission abroad within one year of his or her birth;